paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-003-composition-and-organization.md

 A prior section 306, act Aug.
 4, 1949, ch.
 393, 63 Stat.
 519, related to retirement for disabilities incident to service, prior to repeal by act Aug.
 3, 1950, ch.
 536, § 36, 64 Stat.
 408, and by Pub.
 L. 88–130, § 1(10)(A), Sept.
 24, 1963, 77 Stat.
 177. See sections 1204 and 1376 of Title 10, Armed Forces.

 #### Amendments
+2025—Pub.
+L. 119–60 renumbered [section 306 of this title](./chapter-003-composition-and-organization.md#section-306) as this section, resulting in no change.

 2021—Subsec. (a).
 Pub.
 L. 116–283, § 8201(b)(1), inserted “satisfactorily, as determined under [section 2501 of this title](./chapter-025-personnel-general-provisions.md#section-2501)” before period at end.

 Subsec. (b).
 Pub.
 L. 116–283, § 8201(b)(2), inserted “satisfactorily, as determined under [section 2501 of this title](./chapter-025-personnel-general-provisions.md#section-2501)” before period at end.